Christmas in Washington DC: 17 Top Festive Things to Do

 The District’s Holiday Boat Parade

 Prior to the parade’s commencement, ease into the atmosphere of the Holly season with ornament decorating and face painting by Recreation Pier.
-Toast those frozen fingers by the firepit, take in the 40ft Christmas Tree, or go for a skate at Transit Pier.
+Toast those frozen fingers by the firepit, take in the 40ft Christmas Tree, or skate at Transit Pier.

 Capture your child’s first Santa encounter, and stay put for the evening’s firework finale.
 Of-age adults can even partake in delicious hot toddies and other winter drinks at the Pacifico Waterfront Beer, Wine, and Whiskey Garden.